Malawi

 Economic Impact

-The large majority of Malawi's exports to the European market are eligible for EBA preferences.
+The large majority of Malawi's exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification